hussletoshi/solana-price-feed-oracle-example/README.md

 `solana-keygen pubkey ./target/deploy/hello_pyth-keypair.json`

-Replace the system program jey `111...111` with the key you get in /programs/hello-pyth/lib.rs (declareid section) and anchor.toml
+Replace the system program key `111...111` with the key you get, in /programs/hello-pyth/lib.rs (declareid section) and anchor.toml

 Following that run